Reputation

 I would also suggest a negative score of -100 if you haven't logged on for a month, and for each and every month thereafter thereby telling us the member is inactive.

 Enjoy this discussion?
-Check out these related topics: Reputation, Reputation on Profiles, Reputation, How do Courier Exchange know our number, driven mad by ebay muppets, Do you get bonus points for posting jobs on here?, Vetting Members, Quick question from a new member from south wales, I'm based in Hemel Hempstead, UK.
+Check out these related topics: Reputation, Reputation on Profiles, Reputation, How do Courier Exchange know our number, Do you get bonus points for posting jobs on here?, driven mad by ebay muppets, Quick question from a new member from south wales, Vetting Members, I'm based in Hemel Hempstead, UK.

 Reply To Topic